katiefraser/computational-SCM/README.md

 Included in the repository are:

-- training sentences containing one and two adjectives (generated from the Seed Lexicon provided by Nicolas et al., 2021: https://onlinelibrary.wiley.com/doi/full/10.1002/ejsp.2724).
+- training sentences containing one and two adjectives (generated from the Seed Lexicon provided by [Nicolas et al., 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/ejsp.2724)).
 - test sentences with labels.
 Note that these test sentences overlap with the training sentences and are only intended to be used to confirm that the software is working properly.
 - the cross-validation data, as discussed in Section 3.1.3 of the paper.
 In this case, there is no overlap between train and test data in each fold.
+There are four test files, intended to test basic functionality, negation, semantic composition, and syntactic variability.
 - the manual annotations for warmth and competence for each word in the Seed Lexicon, averaged over three annotators.

 In the paper, we also use StereoSet as a validation set; that data is available here: https://stereoset.mit.edu/